CS1-Suny-New-Paltz/CS1-Handouts/readings/Module 19 - Graphics/graphics.md

 **Syntax**

-We'll be using **lambda syntax** to specify the action listener - it looks a bit unusual, but minimizes the amount of extra syntax surrounding your code:
+We'll be using **lambda syntax** to specify the code to run - it looks a bit unusual, but minimizes the amount of extra syntax surrounding your code:

 ```
 ____________________________.addActionListener(e -> {